dudeperf3ct/dudeperf3ct.github.io/sensei/sam_altman.md

 You have to work harder than most people think you should.

 People regret way more things they didn't do then they do.

+Startups, once they get big enough, can only grow by word of mouth.

 Stories